yearn/yearn-devdocs/docs/getting-started/products/ybribe/guide.md

 ## Scenario #2: Offering a Bribe

-Bribers can offer a bribe to increase CRV emissions to their favorite Curve pool.
+Bribers can offer incentives to increase CRV emissions to their favorite Curve pool.
 Bribers can deposit any token as their bribe.

 ![](https://i.imgur.com/tLp1787.png)